 How does one succeed at managing, growing and transitioning a business while caring for the family and its legacy?

-Defining the Legacy and the Future of the Business
+Define the Legacy and the Future of the Business

 Many successful families create legacies.
 In families that manage multigenerational family businesses, legacy is often deliberately built, enhanced and passed from generation to generation.
 For family business owners, legacy is about more than what it means to be a member of the family.
 It extends to the role the family business plays for its employees and the communities in which it operates.

-Establishing Capital Policies
+Establish Capital Policies